 - Try saline drops in their nose to clear out mucus.
 If your child is young enough, you may be able to bulb suction some of the mucous.

 - Make sure your child gets plenty to drink.
 It helps thin their mucus.

 - Use a humidifier in your child's room to add moisture to the dry air, especially during winter when the air is drier.

 - If they have asthma or wheezes, talk to the doctor.
 Your child may need prescription medicine to open up swollen airways.
 Avoid cold/cough medicines in children with asthma; they can aggravate asthma symptoms.

 When Should I Call the Doctor?

-If your child's cold symptoms worsen or don't go away in a week, call your child's doctor and see if there might be another problem.
-Sometimes a cold can cause a secondary infection, such as a sinus infection or ear infection.
+If your child's symptoms get worse - such as difficulty breathing - or they don't go away in a week, call the pediatrician to see if there's another problem.
+Sometimes a cold can lead to a sinus or ear infection or pneumonia.